bfrangi/bfrangi.github.io/_posts/2024-09-03-docker_with_user.markdown

 ### Introduction

 Docker is a tool that simplifies the process of managing application processes in _containers_, which are instances of _images_ (similar to _objects_, which are instances of _classes_).
-Containers they let you run your applications in resource-isolated processes.
+Containers let you run your applications in resource-isolated processes.
 They’re similar to virtual machines, but containers are more portable, more resource-friendly, and more dependent on the host operating system [[1]].
 In this post, we will set up an Ubuntu Docker container with a new user.
 This is helpful in situations where you need to restrict the container user's permissions, enhancing security and preventing accidental damage to the system.
 We'll start by installing `docker`.

 ### `docker` installation